is a hydrocodone/oxycodone overdose?

 - increased forgetfulness

-It is also helpful to check in on your loved one on a regular
+It is helpful to check in

-risk of more serious symptoms.
+have more serious symptoms.
 These include:

 - shallow breathing, which may slow down to the

 - small pupils in their eyes

 - become unconsciousness